-In October 2014, the federal banking agencies, the Securities and Exchange Commission (SEC), the Federal Housing Finance Agency (FHFA) and the Department of Housing and Urban Development approved a rule to implement Section 941 of the Dodd-Frank Act regarding securitisation credit risk retention.
+In October 2014, the federal banking agencies (Office of the Comptroller of the Currency, Federal Reserve System and Federal Deposit Insurance Corporation), the Securities and Exchange Commission (SEC), the Federal Housing Finance Agency (FHFA) and the Department of Housing and Urban Development approved a rule to implement Section 941 of the Dodd-Frank Act regarding securitisation credit risk retention.
 The rule generally requires that the sponsor of any securitisation transaction retain an economic interest equal to at least 5% of the aggregate credit risk of the assets collateralising any issuance of asset-backed securities (ABS).
 The rule also provides for zero risk retention for some asset classes, if the securitised loans qualify by meeting defined underwriting criteria.